NorthernWidget/DS3231/Documentation/Alarms.md

  *     (false) if the flag is clear = logic 0
  * two parameters:
  *     Alarm, 1 or 2, determines which alarm flag to examine
- *     clearFlag, true or false, determines whether to clear the flag
+ *     clearFlag, determines whether to clear the alarm flag
+ *         (true) clears the flag
+ *         (false) preserves the value of the flag in the DS3231
  * side effect:
  *     Clears the alarm flag only if the clearFlag parameter is equal to true */